pickleat/portfolio/src/pages/posts/formattingNestedHTMLElements.md

 ```

-Then I created the function to recieve HTML child by child, checking the `tagName` and then looking up and applying the corresponding styles.
+Then I created the function to receive HTML child by child, checking the `tagName` and then looking up and applying the corresponding styles.
 All of this is wrapped in a `useEffect()` hook because we are gathering the QuillJS WYSIWYG Editor in a `<form>` and sent to the component after it has already been rendered.
 It looked like this: